-The Kenya Natinal Bureau of Statistics (KNBS) has released the population census 2019 results and as usual the figures have been politicized.
-Some political leaders have disputed the results because the figures are less than they expected, or the number of the residents in their regions have reduced like in the case of Ikolomani.
+The Kenya Natinal Bureau of Statistics (KNBS) has released the population census 2019 results and as usual the figures have been politicised.
+Some political leaders have disputed the results because the figures are less than they expected, or the number of the residents in their regions have reduced.
+In Ikolomani for example, the number reduced.
 Other leaders are happy because their figures have increased.

 Nairobi has the highest number of intersex at 245 followed by Kiambu at 135 while Tana River had the least at 6.

 Although there are 460,000 more females than males in Kenya, 14 counties mostly from pastoral communities recorded the opposite .